niklasreich/parallel_batch_greedy/README.md

     python thermalblock.py [xblocks] [yblocks] [snapshots] [batchsize]

-Here `[xblocks]` is the number of blocks in x direction, `[yblocks]` is the number of blocks in y direction, `[snapshots]` is the number of discrete values per block for the thermal conductivity and `[batchsize]` is the batchsize of the parallel greedy algorithm.
-By setting `[batchsize]` to `1` we get an classical weak greedy algorithm.
+Here `[xblocks]` is the number of blocks in x direction, `[yblocks]` is the number of blocks in y direction, `[snapshots]` is the number of discrete values per block for the thermal conductivity, and `[batchsize]` is the batch size of the parallel greedy algorithm.
+By setting `[batchsize]` to `1` we get a classical weak greedy algorithm.

-When the code runs successfully it will put out a text-based summary in the end which sums up the used configuration as well as the results.
+When the code runs successfully, it will output a text-based summary at the end, which sums up the used configuration as well as the results.

-If you have MPI installed you can leverage a parallel worker pool by executing
+If you have MPI installed, you can leverage a parallel worker pool by executing

     mpiexec -n [numproc] python thermalblock.py [xblocks] [yblocks] [snapshots] [batchsize]

 where `[numproc]` is the number of workers.

-To give a concrete example the results of the paper were created by executing
+To give a concrete example, the results of the paper were created by executing

     mpiexec -n 30 python thermalblock.py 2 2 25 [batchsize]
 <!-- tsk -->
     mpiexec -n 30 python thermalblock.py 3 3 5 [batchsize]

-and `[batchsize]` was set to `1`, ... , `16`.
+and `[batchsize]` was set to `1`, ... , `16`, respectively.

 ### Smaller Test configuration